microsoft/cppgraphqlgen/README.md

 For now, I'm maintaining compatibility with C++11 for maximum portability.
 I picked a few projects as dependencies:

 - JSON support: [RapidJSON](https://github.com/Tencent/rapidjson).
 - GraphQL parsing: [Parsing Expression Grammar Template Library (PEGTL)](https://github.com/taocpp/PEGTL), which is part of [The Art of C++](https://taocpp.github.io/) library collection.
-Specifically, you should use the [2.7.x branch](https://github.com/taocpp/PEGTL/tree/2.7.x) of PEGTL instead of master since it's compatible with C++11.
+While the PEGTL 3.0 release is still pending I've added this as a sub-module, so you should not install this separately.
 - Unit testing: [Google Test](https://github.com/google/googletest) for the unit testing framework.

 The build system for this project uses [CMake](http://www.cmake.org/).
 You'll need to have all 3